 The most common type of mortgage loans are fixed-rate mortgages1 for 15-year and 30-year periods.

 The traditional 30-year fixed-rate mortgage has a constant interest rate and monthly payments that never change.
 This may be a good choice if you plan to stay in your home for seven years or longer.
-If you plan to move within seven years, then adjustable-rate loans are usually cheaper.
+If you plan to move within seven years, then an adjustable-rate loan may be a better option.

-This loan is fully amortized over a 15-year period and features constant monthly payments.
+A 15-year fixed rate mortgage is fully amortized over a 15-year period and features constant monthly payments.
 It offers all the advantages of the 30-year loan, plus a lower interest rate—and you’ll pay off your loan twice as fast.
-The disadvantage is that, with a 15-year loan, you commit to a higher monthly payment.
+However, the disadvantage is that, with a 15-year loan, you commit to a higher monthly payment.
 Many borrowers opt for a 30-year fixed-rate loan and voluntarily make larger payments that will pay off their loan in 15 years.